Jason Staurovsky

-Jason Charles Staurovsky (born March 23, 1963 in Tulsa, Oklahoma) is a former American football placekicker from 1987 to 1992.
-He attended Bishop Kelley High School and the University of Tulsa, for whom he is the all-time leading scorer.
+Jason Charles Staurovsky (born March 23, 1963) is an American former professional football player who was a placekicker in the National Football League (NFL) from 1987 to 1992.
+He attended Bishop Kelley High School and played college football for the Tulsa Golden Hurricane, for whom he is the all-time leading scorer.
 He played for the St Louis Cardinals in 1987, the New England Patriots from 1988 to 1991, and the New York Jets in 1992.
 He currently resides in Tulsa, where he coaches youth athletics.